jasonayu/nrsc5player/README.md

 - Device Index: Change this if you have more than one device connected and want to specify which.
 - Cache Logos: Station logos are transmitted only periodically, which means an unlucky user may see them only after a delay if at all.
 Enable this option to store logos locally for re-use.

-Directory must be writeable in order to store logos and config settings.
+Directory must be writable in order to store logos and config settings.

 ## Themes
 ![themes](https://user-images.githubusercontent.com/4991794/191288963-7bd3a623-85b0-491f-a0d9-9593827948f4.png)